Yoshikazu Kawaguchi: Kawaguchi's Natural Farming

-With these values in place, he argues, you can grow food in most places in the world without need for imported resources including fertilizers.
+With these values in place, he argued, you can grow food in most places in the world without need for imported resources including fertilizers.

-His own first attempts were not successful until, he says, he understood that the aim was to cultivate land as in the very early days of cultivation rather than to let it go totally wild.
+His own first attempts were not successful until, he said, he understood that the aim was to cultivate land as in the very early days of cultivation rather than to let it go totally wild.

+Realizing the Limitations of Modern Farming

+During and after his health issues in the late 1970s, Kawaguchi realized that farming which relied on chemicals and tilling of the soil was not only causing health issues, but was not nearly as efficient as its proponents claimed to be.
+He saw during his own transition from industrial methods to natural non-chemical methods, that the immense amount of inputs (energy and human effort) required by industrial farming did not translate to higher efficiency, or even higher yields.

+Multiple studies have since shown that calories of food per acre can be higher on natural or regenerative organic farms than on typical industrial farms, even though the former do not rely on external, non-renewable inputs.
+The findings highlight the inherent regenerative potential of local ecosystems, and their use for providing food for humans, while also providing for the health of the broader environment.

 Achievements

 In 1991, he started Akame Natural Farming School which currently has more than 10 sites and another 5 teaching traditional medicine and around 250 students.
 It is one of a number of volunteer-run "no tuition" agricultural schools in Japan.
 Graduates from the school have further opened 44 learning sites throughout Japan, where approximately 900 people study 'Natural Farming'.
-Kawaguchi is at the heart of the contemporary Natural Farmers network in Japan.
+Kawaguchi was at the heart of the contemporary Natural Farmers network in Japan.

-He is a central character in the 2015 documentary film Final Straw: Food, Earth, Happiness, one of 25 films chosen for the Global Environmental Justice Collection used in university courses on sustainability in North America.
+Kawaguchi was the central character in the 2015 documentary film Final Straw: Food, Earth, Happiness, one of 25 films chosen for the Global Environmental Justice Collection used in university courses on sustainability in North America.
 The collection won the Buchanan Prize in 2020.
 In 1997, his work was featured in "Natural Farming - The World of Kawaguchi Yosikazu," a documentary at the Yamagata International Documentary Festival and shown at the 2010 International Film Festival on Organic Farming in Tokyo.

 In 2008 he spoke at the 17th National Gathering of Natural Farming Practitioners along with Manabu Sakai (member of House of Representatives) and representatives from the Ministry of Agriculture, Forestry and Fisheries, the Ministry of Environment and the Agricultural and Life Sciences Department of University of Tokyo.

+Death

+Kawaguchi died on 9 June 2023 at his home in Sakurai City, Nara Prefecture.
+He was 84 years old.